-6.010.
-[Faculty Senate] Principles of Academic Freedom, Tenure, and Professional Ethics

-6.020.
-[Academic Freedom and Tenure] Faculty Senate

-6.030.
-[Promotions in Academic Rank] Faculty Positions, Rank, Tenure, and Promotion

-6.040.
-[Professional Leave for Faculty Members] Faculty Conduct

-6.050.
-[Graduate Faculty] Professional Leave for Faculty Members

-6.060.
-[Adjunct Faculty] Graduate Faculty
+- 6.010.
+Principles of Academic Freedom, Tenure, and Professional Ethics - 6.020.
+Faculty Senate - 6.030.
+Faculty Positions, Rank, Tenure, and Promotion - 6.040.
+Faculty Conduct - 6.050.
+Professional Leave for Faculty Members - 6.060.
+Graduate Faculty - 6.070.
+Emeritus Recognition - 6.010.

-6.070.
-[Honorary Faculty

-6.080.]
-Emeritus Recognition

-6.010.
-[Academic Freedom and Tenure.]
 Principles of Academic Freedom, Tenure, and Professional Ethics.
-The [policies] guiding philosophies regarding academic freedom, [and] tenure, and professional ethics are [stated as follows:] used to establish policies related to University faculty members.
+The guiding philosophies regarding academic freedom, tenure, and professional ethics are used to establish policies related to University faculty members. - 6.010.1.

-6.010.1.
 Purpose.
-The Board has affirmed its belief in sound principles of academic freedom and academic tenure as stated [in what is professionally referred to as] by the American

-Association of University Professors (AAUP) in the "1940 Statement of Principles on

-Academic Freedom and Tenure" which is quoted as follows:
+The Board has affirmed its belief in sound principles of academic freedom and academic tenure as stated by the American Association of University Professors (AAUP) in the "1940 Statement of Principles on Academic Freedom and Tenure" which is quoted as follows:

-[The purpose of this statement is to promote public understanding and support of academic freedom and tenure and agreement upon procedures to assure them in colleges and universities.]
 Institutions of higher education are conducted for the common good and not to further the interest of either the individual teacher or the institution as a whole.
 The common good depends upon the free search for truth and its free exposition.